 4. Add 2 tbsp tomato purée, 150ml water and 150ml red wine.
 Stir well to mix, then pop a lid on the pan and bring up to the boil.
 Once it’s boiling, turn the heat down and simmer for 25 mins, stirring often, till the sauce thickens.
 When it’s ready, take off the heat.

 5. While the sauce cooks, roast the aubergines.
 Heat your oven to 180°C/Fan 160°C/Gas 4.
 Grease 1-2 large baking trays with 1 tbsp olive oil.
 Trim the tops off the aubergines, then slice them into 1cm-thick lengths.
-Pop them on a baking tray and brush them with the remaining 4 tbsp olive oil.
+Pop them on a baking tray and brush them with 4 tbsp olive oil.
 Slide into the oven and bake for 20-25 mins till golden brown and tender.
 When they’re baked, set aside for later.

 6. While the aubergines are in the oven, make the béchamel sauce for the topping.
 Melt the butter in a medium pan and stir in the plain flour.
 Cook and stir over a medium heat for 2 mins to make a roux, then add a splash of milk to the pan and whisk it in to combine.
 Repeat till all the milk is smoothly combined with the butter and flour roux.
 Bring up to a gentle boil, then turn the heat down and cook for 4-5 mins till slightly thickened.
 Take off the heat and set aside to cool a little.